Arizona Tax Brackets

 Understanding your tax obligation can be time consuming.
 What’s even more time-intensive is how to deduct Arizona tax from your federal taxes as an itemized deduction, using the SALT deduction.

-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
+So, get help with H&R Block Virtual!
 With this service, we’ll match you with a tax pro with Arizona tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help not only with Arizona tax laws, but also the federal deduction for paying state taxes.
+We can help with your AZ taxes, including federal deductions for paying state taxes.

 Learn whether a noncitizen can claim the standard deduction tax credit with advice from the tax experts at H&R Block.